The Benefits of Coarse Preferences: CUE in Interval Games

 \section{CUE in Interval Games}

 In the previous section, we characterized CUE outcomes in which both players play their unclustered best replies (i.e., Nash equilibria) and CUE in which one of the players play her unclustered best reply (i.e., Stackelberg-like equilibria).
 Arguably, the most interesting CUE outcomes (which introduce new kinds of behavior) are the remaining set of CUE outcomes, in which neither player plays her unclustered best reply.
-In this section, we characterize this class of CUE outcome under the mild assumption that the game has monotone externalities.
+In this section, we characterize this class of CUE outcomes under the widely applied assumption that the game has monotone externalities.
 Specifically, we show that in all these CUE, both players deviate from best replying in the direction that is beneficial to the opponent.
 One can interpret this result as showing that by committing to a coarse utility the player commits to a favorable action vis a vis their co-player.

-\subsection{Games With Monotone Externalities}
+\subsection{Games with Monotone Externalities}

 An interval game has monotone externalities if increasing one's strategy always affects the opponent's payoff in the same direction: either positive externalities (increasing one's strategy increases the opponent's payoff), or negative externalities (increasing one's strategy decreases the opponent's payoff).
-Formally, \begin{defn} An interval game $G=\left(S,\pi\right)$ has \emph{monotone externalities} if either: \begin{enumerate} \item \emph{Positive externalities}: $\frac{\partial\pi_{i}\left(s\right)}{\partial s_{-i}}>0$ for each player $i$ and each strategy profile $s$. \item \emph{Negative externalities}: $\frac{\partial\pi_{i}\left(s\right)}{\partial s_{-i}}<0$ for each player $i$ and each strategy profile $s$. \end{enumerate} \end{defn} Games with monotone externalities are common in the economic literature (e.g., Cournot competition, Bertrand competition with differentiated goods, Tullock competition, public good games, etc.).
+Formally, \begin{defn} An interval game $G=\left(S,\pi\right)$ has \emph{monotone externalities} if either: \begin{enumerate} \item \emph{Positive externalities}: $\pi_{i}\left(s_i,s_{-i}\right)>\pi_{i}\left(s_i,s'_{-i}\right)$ for each player $i$, each strategy $s_i$, and each pair of strategies satisfying $s_{-i}>s'_{-i}$. \item \emph{Negative externalities}: $\pi_{i}\left(s_i,s_{-i}\right)<\pi_{i}\left(s_i,s'_{-i}\right)$ for each player $i$, each strategy $s_i$, and each pair of strategies satisfying $s_{-i}>s'_{-i}$. \end{enumerate} \end{defn} Games with monotone externalities are common in the economic literature (e.g., Cournot competition, Bertrand competition with differentiated goods, Tullock competition, public good games, etc.).

 We say that $s_{i}$ is \emph{externalities-higher} than $s'_{i}$ (or, equivalently, that $s'_{i}$ is \emph{externalities-lower} than $s_{i}$), and denote it by $s_{i}\succ_{-i}s'_{i}$, if the opponent gains by player $i$ changing her strategy from $s'_{i}$ to $s_{i}$.
 Formally \begin{defn} Let $s_{i},s'_{i}\in S_{i}$ be two strategies in a game with monotone externalities.
 We write $s_{i}\succ_{-i}s'_{i}$ (resp., $s_{i}\succeq_{-i}s'_{i}$) if \begin{enumerate} \item the game has positive externalities and $s_{i}>s'_{i}$ (resp., $s_{i}\geq s'_{i}$); or \item the game has negative externalities and $s_{i}<s'_{i}$ (resp., $s_{i}\leq s'_{i}$). \end{enumerate} \end{defn}